Athena-Home-Loans/keydra/docsrc/quickstart.rst

 5. Edit `secrets.yaml`.
 This file tells Keydra about our secrets, just one for the time being - update with your repo organisation or user name, and update the `provider` key to match your code repo type.
 Note that the repository name here needs to be all lower case.

+    Note: What is the `custodians` key all about?
+This is just a free text value that can be used to indicate which person/team is the 'owner' of this secret.
+Can be handy in a larger environment where secrets are not managed by one central team.

 .. code-block:: yaml

     sample: